Bounty 10 - Mutiny

 Anya frowned.
 She’d noticed it too, but hadn’t mentioned it to Marceau or Leila.
 She put on a smile, instead, and gave his shoulder a knock.
-“They’re just ready to get back on land.
+“They’re just eager to get back on land.
 We’ve been out for a while now.
 There’s nothing to worry about.”
 She said, turning and making her way down below the deck, into the crew’s quarters.
 All the crew slept in one area, with rows and rows of hammocks lining the two walls and hanging on the support beams.
 Anya took a small breath and called out.
 “Come on you guys!
 There’s a hell of a storm on the way!”
-Her voice was soft but held authority, enough that about ten men stirred from their sleep, rolling from their cots to pull some warm clothes on before venturing outside
+Her voice was soft but held authority, enough that about fifteen men stirred from their sleep, rolling from their cots to pull some warm clothes on before venturing outside

 From that point on, the weather turned very bad, very quickly, with twenty foot waves tossing their ship, the Ocean Bandit, around like a toy boat in a child’s bath.
 A wave came over the bow, pouring water across the deck, sweeping half the crew off their feet and making the rest shout angrily.
 Anya winced, shoving hair out of her face.
 “Alright, I want everybody below deck!”
 She called above the howling wind.
 Most of the deck was secure and taking care of the rest wasn’t worth the safety of her crew.

 The weather, though, didn’t even give them a chance to get below deck.
-Another wave, some forty or fifty feet tall, rammed into the bow of the ship, sending much of the crew scrambling for something to grab hold of.
-Before anybody had a chance to recover, a massive wave crashed against the starboard side, throwing the ship completely on its side.
+Another wave, some forty or fifty feet high, rammed into the bow of the ship, sending much of the crew scrambling for something to grab hold of.
+Before anybody had a moment to recover, a second wave crashed against the starboard side, throwing the ship on its side.
 Anya was slammed against the rail, the wood cracking beneath her ribs.
 She felt something crack in her chest – broken ribs, she suspected – and it took all she had to not cry out.

 “Man overboard!”
 A deep voice screamed just off the port side as the ship struggled to right itself.
 Anya’s head snapped up at the sound of Marceau’s voice calling out from the water.
-Without really noticing what she was doing, Anya got to her feet, pulled the knife from her boot, sliced through her safety line, and raced to the side of the ship.
-The deck was still at about a forty-five degree angle when Anya grabbed a rope, secured it to the railing with the fastest bowline knot of her life, and dove off the portside rail.
+Without thinking, Anya swung to her feet, pulled the knife from her boot, sliced through her safety line, and raced to the side of the ship.
+The deck was still at about a forty-five degree angle when Anya grabbed another rope, secured it to the railing with the fastest bowline knot of her life, and dove off the portside rail.
 The last thing she heard before hitting the icy water was Leila, screaming her name.
 Then, all she heard was the sound of bubbles racing past her ears.

 Freezing needles shot across her skin, making her gasp and inhale half a mouthful of sea water before she surfaced again, nearly losing her hold on the rope, sputtering and trying to get some air back to her lungs.
 “Marceau!”
 She screamed as soon as she could breathe.

 “Over here!”
 Marceau called weakly just a little ways off.
 Anya whipped around in his direction and started swimming.
 Almost as soon as she moved, though, her limbs started to slow, her fingers going numb as she swam.
-She caught sight of Marceau’s dark haired head, ice starting to form on his dreadlocks.
+She caught sight of Marceau’s dark haired head, ice already starting to form on his dreadlocks.
 It was so cold – they both needed to get out of the water now.
 Anya started towards him, getting to his side and holding on to his shoulders.
 He was shaking, his teeth chattering audibly and he grabbed hold of her, trying to keep his head above water.
 She looked back toward the ship and froze, seeing something floating just above them.

 The figure was illuminated just enough to make out features – it was a woman, with long, blue black hair and eyes the color of seaweed.
 She looked down on Anya with serious eyes, one pale hand holding on to Marceau’s shoulder, keeping his head just above the icy waves.
-Wordlessly, she beckoned Anya forward, until the pirate captain had her arms wrapped around her first mate.
-With a small nod, the woman vanished with a gust of sea spray.
+Wordlessly, the woman vanished with a gust of sea spray.
 Turning her attention to Marceau, she lashed the rope around his chest and gave it a tug.
 Someone up on deck started pulling them back to the boat, jerking them painfully through waves with each tug.